|French Acronym||English Acronym||French Name||English Name|

 d/ France also deploys national forces in support of the UN forces:

 In Côte d’Ivoire, the aim of the Licorne mission is to jointly promote a safe environment with the United Nations Operation in Côte d’Ivoire (UNOCI).
 As of May 2011, the force numbers about 450 soldiers since November 2011 (down from 1,800 at the beginning of 2009).

-France also maintains a presence in Chad, with the Epervier mission.
-Established in 1986 to help re-establish peace and maintain Chad’s territorial integrity, it numbers around 950 troops.
+France maintains a presence in Chad, with the Epervier mission.
+Established in 1986 to help re-establish peace and maintain Chad’s territorial integrity, it numbers around 950 troops (December 2013).
 France was thus able to help with the stationing of the European force in Chad in 2008 – and the transfer to MINURCAT in 2009 – by supporting contingents in transit upon their arrival in theater and by participating in the construction of European and UN infrastructures, notably in N’Djamena and Abeche.

 France also supports the participation of Africans themselves in peacekeeping operations through the Reinforcement of African Peacekeeping Capabilities (RECAMP) program.
 In the long term, RECAMP should allow Africans to carry out peace support operations on their own continent - either under UN peacekeeping operations, or UN “authorized operations” (mandated by the UN, the AU or a sub-regional organization).
 In the first instance, African armies will have the opportunity to quickly take part in highly-skilled peacekeeping operations.
 Regarding authorized operations, a multinational force must be built from national armies in Africa, led by multinational African military personnel and monitored and commanded via political and military structures.
 Until this goal is achieved, RECAMP will continue to back up African forces engaged in peace support operations on the African continent.